 will surprise you.
 Try it!

 If you do find it impossible, don’t feel bad about it, you may need help.
 Go and see your doctor or a professional counselor.
+I have written some advice about how to find some grief support.

 A good friend, who had a long career and was also a wife, mother and